CrossFacilityWorkflows/DOE-HPC-workflow-training/GNU-Parallel/NERSC/04_many_node_many_task/README.md

 Replace the example script with your own application by modifying driver.sh.
 Change the parallel command at the bottom to remove payload.sh and insert your task application and its arguments.
 After doing this, payload.sh is no longer needed.
 Remember that there will be one GNU Parallel running for each node in the job, so if you choose to use the --jobs flag, consider that this is limiting the number of tasks that can run in parallel on one node.

-Choosing the number of nodes in your job requires modifying a few things.
+Choosing the number of nodes in your job can be done in two ways.

 Modify this line in many_node_many_task.sh to change the number of nodes your job will request:

     #SBATCH --nodes=2

 Alternatively, your sbatch command could be given a --nodes=X flag.

+    sbatch --nodes=3 many_node_many_task.sh input.txt -A ntrain7

 ## Demonstration